 All research proposals require consultation with, and approval by, the Senior Property Managers of the relevant Zoos Victoria property.
 Proposals with animal welfare considerations also have to be approved by the Zoos Victoria Animal Ethics Committee.

-In the first instance, researchers seeking to collaborate with Zoos Victoria should contact the Senior Scientist, Wildlife Conservation and Science (contact details below), to outline the research proposal.
+In the first instance, researchers seeking to collaborate with Zoos Victoria should contact the Senior Research Manager (Biological Science), Wildlife Conservation and Science for biological research or the Senior Social Science Research Manager, Wildlife Conservation and Science for social science research (contact details below), to outline the research proposal.
 If the project is likely to be in line with Zoos Victoria's research priority areas, researchers will be encouraged to submit a research application.

 Animal Ethics Committee review